layilin/SP23-33852/_annotations/book1_draft2.md

 9.60n Legend of the Devil's carrying St. Christopher on his shoulders.
 This may refer to the legend that St. Christopher, whose name means "Christ carrier," once carried Jesus in the form of a child across a river.

-9.60n Templeman's Survey.
+[people] 9.60n Templeman's Survey.
 Thomas Templeman's *A New Survey of the Globe: Or, an Accurate Mensuration of all the...Countries...in the World* (1729).

-10.64 Enna.
+[place] 10.64 Enna.
 City and province in central Sicily.

 [place] 10.45n St.Kitts ...
 Nevis.
 Together, these islands form the modern Federation of St. Kitts and Nevis.